next-step/kotlin-lotto/README.md

 ### Rank
 - [ ] enum class which means rank and has prize money
-- [ ] Return the rank by using match count and match bonus
+- [ ] Return the rank by using match count

 ### InputView
 - [ ] Get purchase amount